matrix-org/matrix-spec-proposals/proposals/3359-delayed-push.md

 can still build social graphs based on timing analysis.

-To further reduce the ability of profiling that the push providers continue to have, we propose that clients can configure a randomized delay when setting up the push provider, which is automatically added to pushes.
+To further reduce the ability of profiling that the push providers continue to have, we propose that clients can configure a randomized delay, called jitter, when setting up the push provider, which is automatically added to pushes.
 This will not completely prevent profiling, but with enough traffic it will at least make it quite a bit harder and less accurate.

 ## Proposal

-A new pusher data field, `random_delay`, is introduced for pushers of kind `http`.
+A new pusher data field, `jitter`, is introduced for pushers of kind `http`.
 This field is not to be added to the actual push payload being sent to push gateways.
 It is an integer and denotes the maximum random delay of each push frame being pushed out, in milliseconds.
 A value of `0` or absence of the field disables this